vhrdtech/wire_weaver/README.md

 }
 ```

+### Naming convention
+Only ASCII identifiers or Greek letters (will be converted into names in languages not supporting Unicode identifiers)
+are allowed at this point.
+* User types: CamelCase
+* Constants: SNAKE_CASE_UPPER
+* Functions: lower_case_snake

 ## 2. Serialisation and Deserialisation / `serdes`
 Several wire formats targeted at constrained systems and low bandwidth channels, inter process communication and
 ease of human editing are planned.
 See [Wire formats](book/src/wire_formats/wire_formats.md).